cachoimechi/simpleSlider/readme.md

 *or use the custom builder to generate a specific configuration as either a zipped template, or snippets of code you can paste into your page.

 ### Coming Soon: Custom Builder
-A web app for those who don't like thinking.
+This section will contain the documentation for the web app designed for those who don't like getting their hands messy with code (or are too lazy to do it themselves).
 In the meantime you can use the following usage notes to get up and running the old fashioned way.

 _**Note:** knowledge of working with html, css, and javascript required_

 ### Usage

+If you'd rather set the slider up yourself (aren't you fancy), here is all you need to know to get started.

 By default, we have included a separate simpleSlider.css file to contain all styles associated with the slider.
 Add the following link to the head of all pages displaying the slider.